The Texas

 The biggest obstacle to implementing the Zipper Merge is that pretty much everyone has to buy into it and play along in order for it to work.
 If only a handful of people do it and the other drivers aren't aware of it, then it gives the appearance that the zipper-mergers are just taking advantage, and many of them may therefore feel like that's what they're doing and will abandon it.

 Furthermore, it's hard to break such a deeply-ingrained habit and belief system.
-I myself know the benefits of the Zipper Merge, but I still often feel that visceral need to merge early.
+I myself know the benefits of the Zipper Merge, but I still often feel that visceral need to merge early because that's what I've been taught for so long.

 Therefore, a significant public education campaign, along with signage in work zone merge areas, is needed to make the program work.
 Studies have shown that when this is done, the benefits are realized.